ovhk/DigitalFilm/README.md

 ### Mode 5 : Display a picture following parameters

-#### Display mode : Direct, convert a colored picture in grayscale and diplay it
+#### Display mode : Direct, convert a colored picture in grayscale and display it
-Convert the picture to grayscale and display it with inverted colors (like films) adapted for the specified paper and grade.
+Convert the picture to grayscale and display it with inverted colors (like films), adapted for the specified paper and grade.
 With this method, you don't use the entire gray palette (because of the extrapolation), so you end up with artifacts.
 One solution is to use the GrayToTime mode.

 <img src="/img/mode5inverted.png" width="300">

-#### Display mode : Display a picture with GrayToTime algorythm
+#### Display mode : Display a picture with GrayToTime algorithm
-Display a picture with GrayToTime algorythm based on the article of Pierre MUTH : https://pierremuth.wordpress.com/2020/04/18/digital-picture-to-analog-darkroom-print/
+Display a picture with GrayToTime algorithm based on the article of Pierre MUTH : https://pierremuth.wordpress.com/2020/04/18/digital-picture-to-analog-darkroom-print/
-In this mode, each value of gray is converted in an exposure time.
+In this mode, each value of gray is converted to an exposure time.
-The function transfert gray to time is build by experimention, it depend especially of you light source.
+The function transfer gray to time is built by experimentation, it depends especially of your light source.

 <img src="/img/mode6.gif" width="300">

-### Mode 7 : Gray vs GrayToTime
+### Mode 7 : Gray vs. GrayToTime

-Draw a gray palette and a B&W scale with GrayToTime algorythm to find the exposure time.
+Draw a gray palette and a B&W scale with GrayToTime algorithm to find the exposure time.

 <img src="/img/mode7.gif" width="300">